dbuscombe-usgs/doodle_labeller/README.md

 The program will read 1- and 3-band imagery in all common file formats supported by [opencv](https://docs.opencv.org/2.4/modules/highgui/doc/reading_and_writing_images_and_video.html).
 4+ band imagery must be in formats supported by the [tifffile](https://pypi.org/project/tifffile/) library.
 Geotiff imagery is read and written using [rasterio](https://rasterio.readthedocs.io/en/latest/)

+### Known issues

+This software is undergoing development and is subject to frequent change.
+In particular, 1d and 4d imagery has not been extensively tested so please expect bugs.
+Proper documentation is forthcoming.

+I know the brush thickness buttons doesn't change on the present tile - we are working on a fix

 ### Getting set up video